osumo/osumo-project/docs/30-TUTORIAL.md

 Note that there are a few new functions used that are not otherwise explicitly mentioned.
 The `truncateAnalysisPages` global action creator removes all analysis pages after the first `N`.
-The `updateAnalysisElementState` global action creator is used to programatically update the state of elements.
+The `updateAnalysisElementState` global action creator is used to programmatically update the state of elements.

 In addition, the `postprocess` argument for the `processAnalysisPage` utility function is used, which allows the caller to customize each part of the page